tttMelody/KAP-manual/en/integration/cognos.en.md

 ![](images/cognos/35.png)

 Click `Test the connection…` .
-If everything set up properly, the connection testing will finish successfully, which means that Cognos has been connected to KAP's server through KAP's ODBC.
+If everything is set up properly, the connection testing will finish successfully, which means that Cognos has been connected to KAP's server through KAP's ODBC.

 ![](images/cognos/8.png)